wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     Read more about [Blockchain Settings](https://docs.waves.tech/en/waves-node/node-configuration#blockchain-settings).
 - **<u>[REST API](https://docs.waves.tech/en/waves-node/node-configuration#rest-api-settings)</u>**
     Node API parameters.
-    The Waves node REST API is the main interface for blockchain interaction.
+    The Waves node REST API is the primary interface for blockchain interaction.
     The API has both public (available for everyone) and private (available only via authorization) endpoints.
-    You may check the swagger REST API interface for the [MAINNET network](https://nodes.wavesnodes.com/) to get an idea of what it looks like.
+    You may check the swagger REST API interface for the [MAINNET network](https://nodes.wavesnodes.com/) to understand what it looks like.

-    Once this parameter is configured, you may get access to the REST API service of your personal node directly:
+    Once this parameter is configured, you may get access to the REST API service of your node directly:

     ```